22samridhi/SAMCHATproject/README.md

 - **4th Sprint**

-  Worked on ui , tested and deployed the app
+  Worked on UI , tested and deployed the app

 ## Technology stack